 While tenured and tenure-track appointments should make up the core of the university faculty, instructor-track positions may be established to fill specific and limited departmental needs.
 Instructor-track faculty are required to have at least a Master's degree in their respective fields.
 Primary duties of instructor-track faculty members may include teaching, scholarship, and/or service.
 These duties are evaluated according to assignment each year by the department head and peer reviewed by the Departmental Promotion and Tenure Committee.
-Faculty contracted in instructor-track faculty may be terminated for cause prior to the expiration of the period of appointment.
+Faculty contracted in instructor-track appointments are eligible for promotion but are not eligible for tenure.
+The appointments of instructor-track faculty may be terminated for cause prior to the expiration of the period of appointment.
 Instructor-track faculty may hold the ranks of instructor, senior instructor, and university instructor.